Diabol/delivery-pipeline-plugin/README.md

-pipefitter
+Delivery Pipeline Plugin
 ==========

-Plugin to jenkins for pipeline visualization
+Plugin to jenkins for pipeline visualization.